D

 How to Identify Dragon Eels: Appearance and Description

 Dragon moray eels are muscular and have long bodies with a flattened tail that looks similar to an oar.
-In addition, their dorsal fin is long and runs from their head all the way down their bodies until it fuses with their tail fins.
+In addition, their dorsal fin is long and extends from their head to the end of their body, where it fuses with their tail fins.
+They generally have a long snout with large eyes and mouths.
+Dragon eels have tiny teeth, but they are razor-sharp.

 Dragon eels lack pectoral and pelvic fins, unlike other fish species, and come in a variety of colors, including: